Katy Perry And Lady Gaga Mentioned In Kesha’s Legal Battle Against Dr. Luke

 “I feel like she’s being very publicly shamed for something that happens in the music industry all the time, to women and men,” she said.
 “I just want to stand by her side because I can’t watch another woman that went through what I’ve been through suffer.”

-Back in August, Kesha dismissed her case and charges of emotional, physical, and sexual assault against the music producer in California but continues to press charges against him in the state of New York.
+Back in August, Kesha dismissed her case and charges of emotional, physical, and sexual assault against the music producer in California, but continues to press charges against him in the state of New York.
 At the time, Kesha took to Instagram to speak out about the news and her ongoing legal battle, saying that she’s not giving up.

 “My fight continues.
 I need to get my music out.
 I have so much to say.
 This lawsuit is so heavy on my once free spirit, and I can only pray to one day feel that happiness again.
 I am continuing to fight for my rights in New York.
 Thank you for all your support.
 The support of my fans has been so beautiful and I’m so grateful for it.
-I’m Not sure where I would be without you all.”
+I’m not sure where I would be without you all.”

 Both Lady Gaga and Katy Perry have close ties to Dr. Luke, reports Perez Hilton.
 Gottwald sued Kesha’s lawyers back in 2014 for falsely accusing the artist that he sexually assaulted the “Million Reasons” singer.
 Both Dr. Luke and Lady Gaga denied the allegation.
-Regardless, Lady Gaga has been an avid supporter of Kesha’s battle while Katy Perry has remained quiet on social media amid the drama since she has worked with him on her hit songs.
+Regardless, Lady Gaga has been an avid supporter of Kesha’s battle, while Katy Perry has remained quiet on social media amid the drama since she has worked with him on her hit songs.
 It is still unknown why Dr. Luke has been given permission to show her the text message.

 Fans have wondered if Perry will continue to work with Dr. Luke on her new album.
 She has been quietly updating fans on her social media accounts about her new music, along with previews of her upcoming song and video.
 Perry also had a demo called “Witness” leak over the summer.
 It looks like new music is coming out very soon, reports Idolator.
 Her fans are convinced that she’s about to drop a new song soon since Hits Daily Double hinted about “the return of a star.”
 In addition, Perry has hinted that she’s collaborating with different producers and artists.